urwithajit9/VirusTotal_API_Tool/README.md

 ## Information
 This is a simple tool to utilize the basic functionality of the Private API From Virus Total, with this tool you can eaisly scan a hash or file (script will automatically hash the file and submit the HASH to VT not the file).
 You can download malware based on hash, download pcaps, write the full VT Json report to file, and force a rescan of a previously uploaded file with new AV definitions.
 Advanced queries and bulk downloads can be accomplished via VT Provided Scripts available on the Intelligence portal. (or a bash loop if you want to bulk DL with this)

 NOTE: You need your own premium VT API to use this tool.
-API Key Goes on Line 12!
+API Key Goes on Line 13!

 ## Authors & Licence
-Orginal Author: Adam Meyers
+Orginal Script Author: Adam Meyers

-Rewirtten / Modified: Chris Clark
+Rewirtten & Modified: Chris Clark

 License: Do whatever you want with it :)